BrodaNoel/cv/README.md

 I love this kind of games, and I want mine game.
 I hope to give you more details here ASAP.

 ### Something more?
+* I'm super sociable.
+My only concern is that sometimes the English block me, but that's an easy win-fix.
 * I love 🍻
 * Music: I love The Smiths, 60ish, 70ish and 80ish, Los Abuelos de la Nada, Cerati and more!
 * I love traveling, a lot.
 Maybe more that I should love it :P